 All in all, a fantastic choice and a 37 key option to boot if that suits you better!
 Check it out.

-- Comes with a good quality bag for easy carrying and storing, and tube, shoulder strap.
-Perfect for carrying and store.
-If you look for a gift for kids, it will be a great choice
+- ♫ DECENT CHOICE AS GIFTS: Comes with a good quality bag for easy carrying and storage, with a tube, shoulder strap.
+If you look for a gift for friends or kids, this melodica is a decent choice for its high quality, and playability.

 ammoon 32 Key Melodica